 Ease of Hosting

 Static websites are just plain files - so they can be hosted pretty much anywhere.
-This means that you can host them on super cheap shared hosting plans or tiny VPS instances, or even for free on services like GitHub Pages or GitLab Pages.
+This means that you can host them on super cheap shared hosting plans or tiny VPS instances, on an old Raspberry Pi sitting in your basement, or even for free on services like GitHub Pages or GitLab Pages.
 You don't need to worry about database servers, server-side scripting languages, or any of the other complexities that come with hosting dynamic websites.
 This also means that static websites are faster and more secure, since there are fewer moving parts and very little actual work required to generate pages.

 Ease of Migration